IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 ## Prerequisites

 - Ensure that you meet the supported platform, hardware, and storage requirements.
 For more information, see [System requirements](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.5.0?topic=planning-system-requirements).
 - You must have OpenShift GitOps (Argo CD) installed on your Red Hat OpenShift cluster.
-For more information, see [Installing OpenShift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/installing-openshift-gitops.html) in the Red Hat Openshift documentation.
+For more information, see [Installing OpenShift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/installing-openshift-gitops.html) in the Red Hat OpenShift documentation.

 ## Install Cloud Pak for Watson AIOps with the Argo CD UI

-### Login to Argo CD
+### Log in to Argo CD

-From your Red Hat Openshift console, click the menu on the upper right, and select `Cluster Argo CD`.
+From your Red Hat OpenShift console, click the menu on the upper right, and select `Cluster Argo CD`.

 ![w](images/gitops-menu.png)